 HGH can aid in both fat loss and muscle gains (1).

-When Norepinephrine is released it breaks down body fat into fatty acids which are burned for energy (2).
+When Norepinephrine is released, it breaks down body fat into fatty acids that are burned for energy (2).
 Also, during fasting periods, insulin decreases significantly (3).
 This leads to fat burning.

 And more fat burning!

-Simplify Your Life
+Simplify Your Life With Intermittent Fasting

-When you eat less often you have fewer meals to plan for.
+When you eat less often, you have fewer meals to plan for.
 You have less grocery shopping to do.
 Not to mention, you spend less money on groceries because you’re eating less food.

 Whatever works best for you is what you should do.